Titan (moon): Atmosphere

+Titan's orange color comes from a thick atmospheric haze created by sunlight breaking down methane and nitrogen.
+Tethys can be seen in the background.

 Titan is the only moon in the Solar System with an atmosphere denser than Earth's, with a surface pressure of 1467 mbar, and it is one of only two moons whose atmospheres are able to support clouds, hazes, and weather—the other being Neptune's moon Triton.
 The presence of a significant atmosphere was first suspected by astronomer Josep Comas i Solà, who observed distinct limb darkening on Titan in 1903.
 Due to the extensive, hazy atmosphere, Titan was once thought to be the largest moon in the Solar System until the Voyager missions revealed that Ganymede is slightly larger.
 The haze also shrouded Titan's surface from view, so direct images of its surface could not be taken until the Cassini–Huygens mission in 2004.

 The primary constituents of Titan's atmosphere are nitrogen, methane, and hydrogen.
 The precise atmospheric composition varies depending on altitude and latitude due to methane cycling between a gas and a liquid in Titan's lower atmosphere—the methane cycle.
 Nitrogen is the most abundant gas, with a concentration of around 98.6% in the stratosphere that decreases to 95.1% in the troposphere.
 Direct observations by the Huygens probe determined that methane concentrations are highest near the surface, with a concentration of 4.92% that remains relatively constant up to 8 km above the surface.
 Methane concentrations then gradually decrease with increasing altitude, down to a concentration of 1.41% in the stratosphere.
 Methane also increases in concentration near Titan's winter pole, probably due to evaporation from the surface in high-latitude regions.
 Hydrogen is the third-most abundant gas, with a concentration of around 0.1%.
 There are trace amounts of other hydrocarbons, such as ethane, diacetylene, methylacetylene, acetylene, and propane, and other gases, such as cyanoacetylene, hydrogen cyanide, carbon dioxide, carbon monoxide, cyanogen, argon, and helium.
 The hydrocarbons are thought to form in Titan's upper atmosphere in reactions resulting from the breakup of methane by the Sun's ultraviolet light, producing a thick orange smog.